bitfireAT/davx5-manual/accounts_collections.rst

 ==================

-DAVx⁵ recognizes Webcal calendars in the calendar home set which are published with :code:`resourcetype: subscribed` and shows them in the DAVx⁵ account activity.
+DAVx⁵ recognizes Webcal calendars in the calendar home set which are published with ``resourcetype: subscribed`` and shows them in the DAVx⁵ account activity.
 If you select such a Webcal collection for synchronization, DAVx⁵ passes the URL to an installed Webcal-capable app like `ICSx⁵ <https://icsx5.bitfire.at>`_ so that this app can subscribe to the calendar.

 If you're using ICSx⁵, DAVx⁵ can determine whether a Webcal collection is currently subscribed and can also remove the subscription again.